Railk/T3S/README.md

 ### STATUS : Not maintained

 Due to a lack of time, the will to continue working on it and the fact that i've changed my code editor, this plugin will no longer be maintained.
-I've created this plugin mainly so i could code with typescript on sublime text, it served me well and i hope it helped others too, luckily there's other options right now for people using sublimetext :
+I've created this plugin mainly so i could code with typescript on sublime text, it served me well and i hope it helped others too, luckily there's other options right now for people using sublime text :

 .
-ArcticTypescript a fork of TS3 with lots of change and work to tackle performance issues :
+ArcticTypescript a fork of T3S with lots of change and work to tackle performance issues :
 	https://github.com/Phaiax/ArcticTypescript

 .
-And microsoft official sublimetext typescript plugin :
+And microsoft official sublime text typescript plugin :
 	https://github.com/Microsoft/TypeScript-Sublime-Plugin

 Thx to all the people who contributed to this plugin